alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2023.md

 	* Some delays but the contract is sitting with DC 🎉
 * **Resource Hub -> Community Space**
 	* Online meeting in Feb to decide what this might look like and to understand how we stay in touch.
-* AutSPACEs
+* **AutSPACEs**
 	* Other than reaching out to community groups, did not pick up on the design work.
+	* Moved the regular 4pm Monday meeting so I can attend the paper coworking sessions.

 #### Focus for this week's 1:1
 * Asking better questions
 	* I think I ask too "open ended" questions when in a group setting and get answered with 🦗.
 Are there better ways to frame open ended discussion questions?
+* AutSPACEs Meet Up Planning

 ### 📚 Updates